fresheneesz/lima/README.md

 * **interpreter.js** - The entrypoint for the interpreter.
 Takes a string and executes it as a lima program.
 * **coreLevel1.js** - Contains the unsimplifiable set of core lima constructs.
 This includes some (incomplete) basic values (like `nil`, `{}`, `0`, and `""`) as well as some functions that return lima objects when given the AST node for that object.
 The incomplete values are completed by coreLevel2.lima .
-* **coreLevel2.lima** - Contains lima code that builds the full core module scope.
-It completes the incomplete core constructs from `coreLevel1.js` and adds any other core constructs that are fully definable in lima based on the constructs in `coreLevel1.js`.
+* **coreLevel2.lima** - Contains lima code that completes the incomplete core constructs from `coreLevel1.js`.
+For example, while `coreLevel1.js` defines object literals, things like the `str` member or the `has` method are defined in `coreLevel2.lima`.
+Core level 1 and core level 2 taken together have everything in the spec other than the "standard library" objects.
 * **evaluate.js** - Contains the logic around evaluating operators on lima objects, and evaluting superExpressions and objects.
 * **utils.js** - Contains utility functions mostly around interacting with lima objects, composing lima objects, and higher-level functions for evaluating lima objects.
 * **basicUtils.js** - Utilities that don't depend on any other module.
 Currently only contains `copyValue`.
-Existsto avoid a circular dependency.
+Exists to avoid a circular dependency.
 * **parser.js** - Contains the tokenization parser that parses a lima file into AST nodes (described below).
 During the first pass, usually this will only partially parse the file since the parser won't have scope context to figure out if variables (and other values) are macros or not.
 Parser functions can also be called with scope context at later points (from evalute.js) in order to further parse `rawExpression`s.

 #### Test files